duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 You can see discussions on ideas for Instant Answers in the [forum](https://duck.co/ideas) - feel free to get involved there or to get in touch about starting work a forum idea that doesn't have a developer working on it yet.

-**Make sure you discuss your Instant Answer before you dedicate any time to working on it**, in case there's some reason it might not work or there's something you need to bear in mind before developing it.
+**Make sure you discuss your Instant Answer before you dedicate any time to working on it**, in case there's some reason it might not work, or there's something you need to bear in mind before developing it.
 For example:
  - your Instant Answer might already exist, or someone else might be working on it
  - your planned source might not be suitable (e.g. paid API, low rate limit, no JSON support)
  - your idea or design might need a bit more thought or planning